Emxx52/CustomWeapons2/README.md

 * **Completed, unimplemented**
 - Add lots of confirmation messages such as "Unequipped Weapon Name". (wait on translation phrases)
 - When custom weapons are equipped, display in chat the names of the equipped items. (wait on translation phrases)

+* **Completed**
+- SteamID keyvalue to force "Self Made" quality.
+Supports multiple steamids.
+- weapon_logclassname overwriting on kill
-- Split menus by weapon slot. (wait on translation phrases)
+- Split menus by weapon slot.

 Example naming scheme for translation phrases will be as follows: